HastarTara/The_Oddysey/README.md

   - GIPHY canvas - serve local - fix new searches appending rather than replacing previous. add canvas / resize / scale functionality

   - get folders for categories auto generated inside _posts

-  - learn & use clasp - save your wrist!

   - Write a master script to run all the individual scripts when they've all been run and tested individually - implementing the master mode flag (already done on the streetview pano category)

-  -  Add copies of the scripts to github for review - possible have the scripts make text copies of themselves post to github along with the article contents?)

   - SPLASH